TdjHJ9zM5k/simple-social-api-server/README.md

 A [`.jar file`](https://github.com/TdjHJ9zM5k/simple-social-api-server/releases/latest) containing the application is available under the Releases tab of this repository for local testing.

-## Postman Collections

-You can find the Postman collections in the [postman](https://github.com/TdjHJ9zM5k/simple-social-api-server/tree/main/postman) folder.

 ## Swagger UI

 Explore the API with Swagger UI at: